Attribute Data: Tabular or textual data describing the geographic characteristics of features.

 Open Data: research data that is freely available on the internet permitting any user to download, copy, analyse, reprocess, pass to software or use for any other purpose without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.

-Open Data Kit: Open Data Kit (ODK) is a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
+Open Data Kit (ODK): a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.

 Open-Source: The term “open source” refers to something people can modify and share because its design is publicly accessible.